Skip to main content

 Head of Unit Scientific Services and Cooperation, WIP Renewable Energies, Germany

 He began his career in the field of the environmental engineering consultancy in Spain, with focus on waste and water treatment, recycling and sustainability, where he was for more than 6 years coordinator and manager of various types of projects and providing technical, legal and scientific advice to internal and external stakeholders.
+Since joining WIP Renewable Energies in 2013, he has he has been involved in various European and International initiatives aimed at accelerating the Energy Transition and the deployment of solar energy technologies in the energy sector.

 Organised by: